awatemonosan/Faucet.js/README.md

 * 0.1.1 Readme fix, better usage example
 * 0.1.2 Better Readme formatting
 * 0.1.8 Fixes.
 Made triggers return promises correctly.
 Add more test
+* 0.1.9 Fixed trigger to use a Promise.race instead of a Promise.all